Skip to main content Skip to office menu Skip to footer

 A majority of the House agree.

-Passed 130-3 Thursday, HF72, as amended, would prohibit any organization from making political contributions or expending money for a political purpose.
+Passed 130-3 Thursday, HF72, as amended, would prohibit any organization that receives state funding from making political contributions or expending money for a political purpose.
 It now goes to the Senate.

 Engen said the bill would return political influence in the state to voters rather than organizations.